When does Premier League 2019/20 season start? Date, fixtures release, how to watch

 The Premier League 2019/20 season is already on the horizon – RadioTimes.com has rounded up everything you need to know about next season

-The Premier League is set to enjoy a summer break but it won’t be long before the hype for next season starts to build once again.
+The Premier League has drawn to a close for the summer, but it won’t be long before the hype for next season starts to build once again.

 The 2019/20 campaign is guaranteed to bring drama once again with Manchester City and Liverpool expected to compete for the title.